-I added orange zest to my buttercream for more of that orange flavour and highly recommend doing that.
-You could leave the zest out, but you’d be missing out on a delicious hit of extra flavour.
+I added orange zest to my buttercream for more of that orange flavor and highly recommend doing that.
+You could leave the zest out, but you’d be missing out on a delicious hit of extra flavor.

 I kept the decorating simple with just a swirl through the frosting on the sides and top.
 This is a really easy technique — all you need to do it is a cake turntable (mine is a $10 lazy susan from Ikea) and an offset spatula.